 Traveler's checks, while increasingly falling out of favor for students abroad, do provide you with a safeguard in case of theft.
 Unlike cash, traveler's checks can be replaced if lost or stolen if you have wisely kept a record of the serial numbers in a safe place.
-American Express travelers checks are the most widely-accepted, and some banks in Spain do not charge a fee for changing them into Euros.
+American Express traveler's checks are the most widely-accepted.
 However, some people report that traveler's checks are more difficult than using other kinds of money.
 They are not accepted at many hostels, shops, or cheaper restaurants.
 When cashing traveler's checks, you must show your passport.